kithekadk/productsList/README.md

 ## Running the Client

+Open new terminal

-Navigate to the client flder with `cd Ecommerce-Client`
+Navigate to the client folder with `cd Ecommerce-Client`

 Install dependencies using `npm install`

 Launch the client using `ng serve -o`

+## Running the Unit Tests

+Open new terminal and close the server

+navigate to the directory using `cd product-Crud-Dotnet/product-Crud-Xunit`

+Run xunit tests with `dotnet test`